How to

 04

 Once you have selected your model, storage capacity and preferred features, it's time to think about the finish and colour of your future refrigerator.
-If you already have a stove and dishwasher, you'll probably want to select the same finish as these (one less decision to make!).
-But if your fridge is the centrepiece of a new set of appliances you are looking at for your kitchen, then the choice of finish becomes oh-so-important.
-Then, you’ll need to consider that this finish must please and satisfy you for many years to come.
+If you already have a stove and dishwasher, you'll probably want to select the same finish (one less decision to make!).
+But if your fridge is the centerpiece of a new set of appliances for your kitchen, then the choice of finish becomes oh-so-important.
+Then, consider that this finish must please and satisfy you for many years.

 White

-The white refrigerator is a great classic that is experiencing a resurgence in popularity due to modern or all-white kitchen trends.
-Easy to clean, versatile, affordable...
-A choice "that always looks good"!
+The white refrigerator is a classic experiencing a resurgence in popularity due to modern or all-white kitchen trends.

-A black stainless-steel fridge is a bold design choice that will give pizzazz and uniqueness to any kitchen, be it country or modern style!
-Basically, a layer of black oxide on a stainless-steel base produces this luxurious and glossy finish.
-As a result, this black stainless-steel finish is as resistant as stainless steel and will withstand the hectic pace and tribulations of everyday life.
+A bold design choice will give pizzazz and uniqueness to any kitchen, either country or modern style!
+A layer of black oxide on a stainless-steel base produces this luxurious, glossy finish.

 Slate

-An elegant and modern dark matte finish that maintains its wonderful look; this finish is naturally fingerprints, stains and dirt resistant.
-Big advantage: refrigerators with a slate finish easily complements stainless steel, black or white appliances.
-That’s a good thing!
+An elegant and modern dark matte finish that maintains its look, this finish is naturally fingerprint, stain and dirt resistant.
+A significant advantage is that refrigerators with a slate finish easily complement stainless steel, black or white appliances.

 Black Slate

 This is a real marriage of convenience: the refinement of the black colour and the resistance to stains and fingermarks of the slate finish.
 This charcoal and matte finish stands out beautifully in coloured kitchens.
-As it is suitable for all decors, it will certainly make a splash in yours.
+It is suitable for all decors, so it will undoubtedly make a splash in yours.

 Black